Autodesk-Forge/forge-takeoff.exchange.csv/README.md

 ## Tips & Tricks

-1. **You'll need to click on load/refresh button after selecting your project and package in order to generate the proper table with the desired takeoff items.**

-2. **The first line of the csv is reserved for header and is ignored on import.**
+1. **When Importing or Updating, the first line of the csv is reserved for header and is ignored.**

-3. **After adding a package, you'll need to click on the project so the sample acquire all available packages again.**

-4. **Be aware of the limitations when creating and updating classification systems.**
+2. **Be aware of the limitations when creating and updating classification system or changing measurement systems.**

+3. **After changing between tabs or projects, it might take some seconds to show the proper buttons and check what is available to change.
+It's a good practice to wait the loading and then perform the tasks.**

 ## Troubleshooting